dotnet/aspnetcore/README.md

 That said, you can also try out ASP.NET vNext with just a command-prompt and a text editor.
 The following instructions will walk you through getting your dev environment setup.

-### Install the K Version Manager (KVM)
+### Install the .NET Version Manager (DNVM)

 The first thing we need to do is setup the tools required to build and run an application.
-We will start out by getting the [K Version Manager (KVM)](https://github.com/aspnet/Home/wiki/version-manager).
-We use the K Version Manager to install different versions of the ASP.NET vNext runtime and switch between them.
+We will start out by getting the [.NET Version Manager (DNVM)](https://github.com/aspnet/Home/wiki/version-manager).
+We use the .NET Version Manager to install different versions of the ASP.NET vNext runtime and switch between them.

 #### Windows
-To install KVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges for Powershell).
-This will use the currently released version of `kvm` (from the `release` branch of this repo).
+To install DNVM on Windows run the following command, which will download and run a script that installs DNVM for the current user (requires admin privileges for Powershell).
+This will use the currently in-development version of `dnvm` (from the `dev` branch of this repo).

 ```
-@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.ps1'))"
+@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/dev/dnvminstall.ps1'))"
 ```

-If you want to run on the bleeding edge and install the latest development version of KVM, run the following command:
+If you want to run on the bleeding edge and install the latest development version of DNVM, run the following command:

 ```
-@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.ps1'))}"
+@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/dnvminstall.ps1'))}"
 ```

-After the script has run open a new command prompt to start using KVM.
+After the script has run open a new command prompt to start using DNVM.

 #### OS X:

-To install KVM and the correct version of Mono on OS X using [Homebrew](http://brew.sh) follow the following steps:
+To install DNVM and the correct version of Mono on OS X using [Homebrew](http://brew.sh) follow the following steps:

  * Install [Homebrew](http://brew.sh) if it is not already installed.
- * Run command `brew tap aspnet/k` to tap the ASP.NET vNext related git repositories.
+ * Run command `brew tap aspnet/k` to tap the ASP.NET 5 related git repositories.
 If you had already tapped the repo for previous releases, run `brew untap aspnet/k` to delete the old commands and tap again to get the updated brew scripts.
- * Run command `brew install kvm` to install KVM.
+ * Run command `brew install kvm` to install DNVM.
 This also automatically install the latest KRE package from https://www.nuget.org/api/v2 feed.
  * Run command `source kvm.sh` on your terminal if your terminal cannot understand kvm.

 #### Linux:

-Installing KVM requires `curl`.
+Installing DNVM requires `curl`.
 Do verify if that is installed on the machine.
-Next install KVM on Linux run the following command:
+Next install DNVM on Linux run the following command:

 ```
-curl -sSL https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.sh | sh && source ~/.k/kvm/kvm.sh
+curl -sSL https://raw.githubusercontent.com/aspnet/Home/dev/dnvminstall.sh | sh && source ~/.k/dnvm/dnvm.sh
 ```

-If you want to run on the bleeding edge and install the latest development version of KVM, use this command:
+If you want to run on the bleeding edge and install the latest development version of DNVM, use this command:

 ```
-curl -sSL https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.sh | KVM_BRANCH=dev sh && source ~/.k/kvm/kvm.sh
+curl -sSL https://raw.githubusercontent.com/aspnet/Home/dev/dnvminstall.sh | KVM_BRANCH=dev sh && source ~/.k/dnvm/dnvm.sh
 ```

 Note that on Linux you need to also install [Mono](http://mono-project.com) 3.4.1 or later.

-### Install the K Runtime Environment (KRE)
+### Install the .NET Execution Environment (DNX)

-Now that you have KVM setup you can install the latest version of the runtime by running the following command: ```kvm upgrade```
+Now that you have DNVM setup you can install the latest version of the runtime by running the following command: ```dnvm upgrade```

-This command will download the specified version of the K Runtime Environment (KRE), and put it on your user profile ready to use.
-You are now ready to start using ASP.NET vNext!
+This command will download the specified version of the .NET Execution Environment (KRE), and put it on your user profile ready to use.
+You are now ready to start using ASP.NET 5!

 ## Samples